Elaine Aarons

 In addition to financial services, she has clients in senior management roles in all sectors of the economy - most recently in energy, health, pharmaceuticals, technology, publishing, management consultancy and real estate.
 She also has a particular interest in advising senior academics, having acted for a significant number of Vice-Chancellors of universities.

-Listed in Chambers UK and the Legal 500 Hall of Fame which recognises individuals who have received constant praise from their clients for continued excellence, she has been described by the directories as ‘a class act', and 'enormously tough and strong, drawing on a wealth of past experience', 'outstanding in her knowledge, experience and logical problem solving'.
-Clients commented that 'she comes up with excellent solutions, is responsive at all times and knows when to push and when not to.'
+Top ranked in Chambers UK and also listed in the Legal 500 Hall of Fame which recognises individuals who have received constant praise from their clients for continued excellence.
+She has been described by the directories as ‘tenacious and intelligent’, an ‘absolute master strategist and tactician', ‘a formidable lawyer who is very personable, experienced and knowledgeable', 'an exceptionally gifted lawyer' and 'enormously tough and strong, drawing on a wealth of past experience'.
+Clients commented that Elaine is 'truly amazing, grounded and the best employment lawyer I have ever worked with,' and that 'there is no one else you would want to have on your side of the negotiating table.'
 She has also been recognised in Spear's ranking of the best employment lawyers for senior executives, wealth managers and family offices.

 Elaine is always focused on delivering her client's objectives.
 She advises on a wide range of issues, across the lifespan of the employment relationship.
 She therefore advises: